42null/Return-YouTube-UI/README.md

 ## Settings & Customization Flags

 Settings control is being migrated to the extension popup page.
 With the latest versions, some settings have been moved while others are still only available to be set as static variables before installation.
-Those values can be adjusted by setting flags at the very top of "_returnYouTubeUI.js_".
+Those values can be adjusted by setting flags at the very top of "_triggerSetup.js_".

 #### Items that are the core principles of return are on by default
 | Setting                            | Default & Location     | Description                                                                                                                     |